Please consider this a working document and refer back for updates, corrections and new entries.

 Wearing something or using phrases that are a strong signifier of religion or culture.
 For instance, white people with cornrows or secular people wearing bindis.
 If you’re unsure, have a look at the account Ask a Person of Colour for examples and clarity.

-A type of feminism that considers how inequality affects different women- for instance, a white middle class women has different experiences than a white working class woman.
+A type of feminism that considers how inequality affects different people- for instance, a white middle class women has different experiences than a white working class woman.

 The notion that most media is produced for the male view- especially pornography, adverts and films.
 The portrayal of things through a straight male perspective -often represents women as objects of sexual pleasure.